SoftUni-Internal/interactive-content/EN/03-Asynchronous-Programming/02-Promises.md

 Synchronously getting resources from a database, for example, can **block an entire web page**.

 Here is where promises come to save the day.
-Instead of waiting for the operation to finish, promises **represent it as a state**, allowing the function to ** carry on with the execution**.
+Instead of waiting for the operation to finish, promises **represent it as a state**, allowing the function to **carry on with the execution**.

 These states are:

-- `Fulfilled` - The operation was completed with success
+- **Fulfilled** - The operation was completed with success

-- `Rejected` - The operation has failed
+- **Rejected** - The operation has failed

-- `Pending` - This is the state, in which a promise is initialized.
+- **Pending** - This is the state, in which a promise is initialized.
 It means the promise is neither resolved nor rejected

-Promises are initialized with the `Promise` object;
+Promises are initialized with the **Promise** object.

 ```js
 new Promise(executor);